 Enjoy this thick and creamy homemade Chai Hot Chocolate made with real chocolate and simmered with chai spice for a cozy holiday drink!
 Top it with torched marshmallows and sip on this rich chocolatey winter drink by the fire.

 Who else has hot chocolate just about every other night during the winters?!
-Sometimes, it's all I look forward to especially living on the East Coast when it's rainy or snowy during the evening.
+Sometimes, it's all I look forward to especially when it's rainy or snowy during the evening.

 I really couldn't imagine a better day spent cozying up by a fire with a sherpa throw, getting snuggled up and turning on a movie with a thick hot chocolate in hand!